telerik/kendo-ui-builder/docs/modules/app-module.md

 # Application Module

-With the creation of each application, the Builder delivers the App Module which cannot be deleted.
+With the creation of each application, the Builder provides the App Module.

-It contains the App Layout, Landing Page, Login, and Unauthorized Page views.
+It contains the App Layout, Landing Page, Login, and Unauthorized Page system views.

 > The App Module cannot be deleted.

-You can create new and additional modules which can also contain one or more views.
+// screen?

 ## Suggested Links